 You also need to look at it from a legal perspective.
-Trademarks regulate what names, logos, tag lines, and colors your company can use.
+You’ll need to make sure that your name, logo, and tagline are available.

 You cannot protect words that literally describe what you do or products you sell.
 For example, you can't trademark hotels.com or the term "high heels."